 So when you get access, you can take your time deciding which one is best for your particular website before committing to a specific Theme.
 That amount of choice alone is quite useful because it puts you in a position to create the perfect website for your needs without much work.

 Note: Unlike Divi and X, Thrive allows you to buy just one theme, so if you don’t want the builder, it may not be worth taking out the complete membership.

 After choosing your base theme, you can start building your site, which the Thrive team assumes will be marketing focused.
 This is their main selling point.
 However, don’t let that fool you as their choice of Themes gives you a wide choice of options.

 Another plus from their themes is that they have built-in a huge amount of features that normally require a plugin.

 More plugins usually mean either:

 - a slower website

-So by adding in this features they are really helping you out by keeping things simple, clean, secure and fast.
+So by adding in these features, they are really helping you out by keeping things simple, clean, secure, and fast.

 You can see some examples of websites built with Thrive Themes below: